 arms of the square respectively, and the length from a to b in Fig. 11 will measure 20 inches.

-If A, Fig. 12, were given, and two branches were required, so that B and C were both of were required, so that B and C were both of equal size, then simply set the rule 20 inches long, on both arms of the square so that the distance from O to c and O to d would be equal, as shown in Fig. 11, which would be found to measure $14\frac{1}{7}$ in plus a least trifle.
+If A, Fig. 12, were given, and two branches were required, so that B and C were both of equal size, then simply set the rule 20 inches long, on both arms of the square so that the distance from O to c and O to d would be equal, as shown in Fig. 11, which would be found to measure 144 in plus a least trifle.